pashupati-singh/true-mine-3269/backend/README.md

 _These Endpoints are for the user._

-- _POST_:- /user/register
+- _POST:_ /user/register

-- Description: Create a new user.
+- _Description:_ Create a new user.
-- Request Body: JSON object with properties firstname, lastname, email & password.
+- _Request Body:_ JSON object with properties firstname, lastname, email & password.
-- Response: JSON object with the newly registered user & success message.
+- _Response:_ JSON object with the newly registered user & success message.

-- POST:- /user/login
+- _POST:_ /user/login

-- Description: Log in to the registered user.
+- _Description:_ Log in to the registered user.
-- Request Body: JSON object with properties email & password.
+- _Request Body:_ JSON object with properties email & password.
-- Response: JSON object with the username, token & success message.
+- _Response:_ JSON object with the username, token & success message.

-- POST:- /user/logout
+- _POST:_ /user/logout

-- Description: Logged out the user.
+- _Description:_ Logged out the user.
-- Request Body: Need token to be Logged.
+- _Request Body:_ Need token to be Logged.
-- Response: Success message.
+- _Response:_ Success message.

 _These Endpoints are for products._

-- GET:- /product/getproducts
+- _GET:_ /product/getproducts

 - _Note:-_ You can use this route also for search based on title, sort based on price, and pagination.
 Please use these keys to access these functionality _title, sortbyprice, pageno, pagelimit_

-- Description: Get a list of all products.
+- _Description:_ Get a list of all products.
-- Response: Array of task objects with properties _id, primary_image, alternative_image, title, price, description, old_price, category & type.
+- _Response:_ Array of task objects with properties _id, primary_image, alternative_image, title, price, description, old_price, category & type.

-- GET:- /product/getproduct/:productID
+- _GET:_ /product/getproduct/:productID

-- Description: Get details of a specific product by its _id.
+- _Description:_ Get details of a specific product by its _id.
-- Request Body: Product _id as a string.
+- _Request Body:_ Product _id as a string.
-- Response: JSON object with the specific product.
+- _Response:_ JSON object with the specific product.

-- POST:- /product/addproduct
+- _POST:_ /product/addproduct

-- Description: Create a new product.
+- _Description:_ Create a new product.
-- Request Body: JSON object with properties _id, primary_image, alternative_image, title, price, description, old_price, category & type.
+- _Request Body:_ JSON object with properties _id, primary_image, alternative_image, title, price, description, old_price, category & type.
-- Response: JSON object with the newly created product & success message.
+- _Response:_ JSON object with the newly created product & success message.

-- PATCH:- /product/update/:productID
+- _PATCH:_ /product/update/:productID

-- Description: Update the propertie of a product by its _id.
+- _Description:_ Update the propertie of a product by its _id.
-- Request Body: JSON object with properties _id, primary_image, alternative_image, title, price, description, old_price, category & type.
+- _Request Body:_ JSON object with properties _id, primary_image, alternative_image, title, price, description, old_price, category & type.
-- Response: JSON object with the updated product & success message.
+- _Response:_ JSON object with the updated product & success message.

-- DELETE:- /product/delete/:productID
+- _DELETE:_ /product/delete/:productID

-- Description: Delete a product by its _id.
+- _Description:_ Delete a product by its _id.
-- Response: Success message.
+- _Response:_ Success message.

 _These Endpoints are for cart._

-- GET:- /cart/cartproducts
+- _GET:_ /cart/cartproducts

-- Description: Get a list of logging user cart products.
+- _Description:_ Get a list of logging user cart products.
-- Response: Array of task objects with properties _id, primary_image, alternative_image, title, price, description, old_price, category & type.
+- _Response:_ Array of task objects with properties _id, primary_image, alternative_image, title, price, description, old_price, category & type.

-- POST:- /cart/addtoproduct
+- _POST:_ /cart/addtoproduct

-- Description: Create a new cart product.
+- _Description:_ Create a new cart product.
-- Request Body: JSON object with properties _id, primary_image, alternative_image, title, price, description, old_price, category & type.
+- _Request Body:_ JSON object with properties _id, primary_image, alternative_image, title, price, description, old_price, category & type.
-- Response: JSON object with the newly created cart product & success message.
+- _Response:_ JSON object with the newly created cart product & success message.

-- DELETE:- /cart/delete/:cartproductID
+- _DELETE:_ /cart/delete/:cartproductID

-- Description: Delete a cart product by its _id.
+- _Description:_ Delete a cart product by its _id.
-- Response: Success message.
+- _Response:_ Success message.

 ## Data Models:
 - User example:-